6 reasons to visit the Antarctic Peninsula

 A classic Antarctic Peninsula cruise sailing from Ushuaia typically costs from around $6,000 USD to over $30,000 USD per person based on a twin cabin and depending on the size of ship, category of cabin and comfort level of your ship which you decide upon, and the month in which you travel.
 If you prefer to fly to Antarctica, you pay a premium for this, with prices from around $11,600 USD per person based on a twin cabin for a similar amount of time in Antarctica.

-• How far in advance should I start planning my trip?
+• How far in advance should you book an Antarctic Peninsula cruise?

 • What is the weather like on the Antarctic Peninsula?

-The Antarctic Peninsula has it's own climate region which is milder than the rest of Antarctica.
-Winter temperatures drop to around -10°C while summer highs, generally in January, see temperatures just above freezing.
-The eastern coast is the driest area of the peninsula and the western coast sees the highest rainfall.
-During the peak of summer sunlight shines for 20+ hours of the day, winds calm, and skies are often clear – but conditions can always change quickly.
+The Antarctic Peninsula has its own climate region which is milder than the rest of Antarctica.
+Winter temperatures drop to around 14F (-10C) while summer highs, generally in January, see temperatures just above freezing.
+During the peak of summer, you can expect 20 hours of daylight.
+Daily conditions can change quickly, from cloud to bright sun and dead calm to biting winds.

 Discover more about Antarctica